 Lorna is a professional genealogist, and Document Content Management Specialist.
-She is a member of the Association of Professional Genealogist and the Society of Genealogists UK.
+She is a member of the Association of Professional Genealogist.
 Lorna is the Resident Genealogist for Dromoland Castle in County Clare.
 Lorna acted as Project Genealogist for George Boole *200 genealogy project for University College Cork, Sunday Times University of the Year for 2016 & 2017.
-This year Clans and Surnames is scheduled at Nenagh from May 15 - 19 in 2017 is based in the wonderful Abbeycourt Hotel, Nenagh, Co.
-Tipperary and offers full family history research supports with lectures, fieldtrips, workshops and cutting edge research for tracing your Irish roots.
-Our January concession rates are open and we welcome your enquiries.
-Lorna provides genealogy advice and premier consultation on those wishing to visit Ireland.
+This year Clans and Surnames took place at Nenagh from May 15 - 19 in 2017 and was based in the wonderful GN Abbeycourt Hotel, Nenagh, Co.
+Tipperary.

 Lorna produces and presents the successful show: 'The Genealogy Radio show' aired each thursday at 4p.m. from beautiful Kilkee, Co.
 Clare at Raidio Corcabaiscinn and Podcasts are available at http://www.clansandsurnames.com/the-genealogy-radio-show/.
-Series 5 is titled: Clans and Surnames of Ireland..
+Series 6is titled: Clans and Surnames of Ireland.

 Lorna Moloney's thesis, ‘From Gaelic Lordship to English Shire'– the Anglicisation of MacNamaras Clare ′, is being supervised by Professor Steven Ellis.
 Her academic profile can viewed at http://nuigalway.academia.edu/LornaMoloney.
 She has delivered conference papers at Oxford; Lincoln College: Exploration of the Medieval Gaelic Diet: (2012); seminar papers at the Moore Institute in NUI Galway, 'The Gaelic Lordships in Thomond, c.
 1400-c.1500' and papers at Irish Conference of Medievalists on themes of Brian Boru and landscape of East Clare.
 Lorna has published on medieval themes and on maritime subjects.